LCH513/Leetcode/C/README.md

-# Leetcode Medium Problem in C
+# Leetcode Medium Problems in C